sandeep-tukaram/algods/ds/array/README.md

 1. due to element:
     * error
-      + Incompatible data type error -> when adding an element with a dataype not compatible with array datatype declaration.
+      + Incompatible data type error - when adding an element with a dataype not compatible with array datatype declaration.
     * performance
-      + Fragmentation -> Empty positions may lead to fragmented array.
+      + Fragmentation - Empty positions may lead to fragmented array.
           Compaction optimizes the performance. (code)

 3. due to memory:
-    * when does memory allocation happen
+    * performance -> when does memory allocation happen
-      + compile-time(static ?) -> TODO. shouldn't apply for interprented languages.
+      + compile-time(static ?) - shouldn't apply for interprented languages.
-      + runtime(dynamic)-> languagues such as Java and C provision runtime allocation.
+      + runtime(dynamic)- languagues such as Java and C provision runtime allocation.
 Java compiles to bytecode which is then interpreted.
     * error
-      + insufficient memory -> the size of the contiguous block for array is an input parameter for memory allocation.
-      + The system throws error if memory is insufficient or array is too large.
+      + insufficient memory - memory is insufficient/array is too large.
 OutOfMemoryError (java).

 4. due to relations:
+    * performance ->
-    * the only way to find an element is to scan or linear search the array.
-O(n)
+       + scan O(n) - the only way to find an element is to scan or linear search the array.
     * there can be duplicates.

 5. due to functions/api: